Canon 4000D vs Panasonic TZ200

 It is notable that the 4000D has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 4000D and the TZ200 are recent models that are part of the current product line-up.
 The TZ200 replaced the earlier Panasonic TZ100, while the 4000D does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 4000D and TZ200 can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Panasonic TZ200 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 4000D and the Panasonic TZ200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.